MiguelCastillo/bit-loader/README.md

   return {
     fetch: function(name) {
-      // Notice that fetch return a simple object with `compile` as a method.
+      // Notice that fetch returns a simple object with a `compile` method.
-      // This object returned is what we call a module meta return {compile: compile};
+      // This object returned is what we call a module meta object. return {compile: compile};
     }
   }